MENU

 From left, SFU students Paige Hunter, Skye Noh and Alea Mohamed at COP 27 in Sharm El-Sheik, Egypt as part of SFU’s first formal delegation.

-SFU’s COP 27 delegation was the first formal delegation sent by SFU to the conference.
-The purpose of this delegation was to share our work, connect with other global organizations, document the conference and how climate negotiations take place, share with the SFU community what we see and learn, connect SFU student climate leaders with the youth delegation, speak at sessions and showcase SFU’s climate action leadership.
+SFU's COP 28 delegation marks the second time the university sent a delegation with representation from across the university to the conference.
+The purpose of this delegation is to share our work, connect with other global organizations, document the conference and how climate negotiations take place, share with the SFU community what we see and learn, connect SFU student climate leaders with the youth delegation, speak at sessions and showcase SFU's climate action and research leadership.

 Pacific Institute for Climate Solutions